Edward Eugene “Gene” Buffaloe

 Gene went on the road selling equipment for about a year and while in Alabama he bought an azalea bush and brought it back to his mother in law, Berith.
 The azalea bush is still planted beside the front porch at the ranch house.

 In 1954, Gene went to work as an Allstate agent in Victoria.
 He completed his career working for Allstate and retired in 1984.

 In 1964, Berith Robinson Gullett passed away and Gene and Wilma bought the ranch from the heirs to the Robinson Estate.
-He and Wilma raised Hereford, Angus and Brahman cross cattle.
+He and Wilma raised Hereford, Angus and Brahman cross cattle and in 1970 Gene bought his first registered Brangus heifers.
 In 1986, Gene introduced the first Red Brangus bulls to the herd.
 These were acquired from Franklin Flato in Berclair, Texas.
-Gene also acquired some Brangus females from a breeder in Goliad, but they did not develop into the kind of cattle he liked; so he culled them.

 In the 1970’s, Gene and his friend, Les Eubanks, decided to go into the oil and gas business and drill wells.
 Gene was the lease hound and Les worked up the prospects and sold the interest in the wells.
 The first well was drilled on Stanley Green’s Ranch west of Beeville.
 The well produced gas and oil on the test but later played out before production was established.
 They drilled some more wells, but all were dry holes.